 Garages and permanent outbuildings

-Repair category N/A
+Repair category 1

-Notes Not applicable.
+Notes Normal maintenance will be required to the garage/outbuildings.

-Outside areas and boundaries Repair category 1 Notes Garden grounds were seen to be in good order having been well maintained in recent times.
+Outside areas and boundaries Repair category 1 Notes Garden grounds generally were seen to be in good order having been landscaped within recent times.
 Boundary walls and fences should be regularly checked and maintained as necessary.